 The Daily is a completely student-run paper.
 All photographers, writers, designers, and editors who contribute to the paper are UW students.
 The paper provides a professional learning environment for aspiring journalists.
 It is not affiliated with the UW Communications Department, and, therefore, has contributors from a variety of majors on campus.

 This class is held every quarter.
 At the end of each quarter, writers will be hired based on their completion of the course.
-The Daily pays all staff reporters on a per-article basis, with each article being worth about $15-$20, depending on length and quality.
+The Daily pays all staff reporters on a per-article basis, with each news article being worth about $15-$20, depending on length and quality.